-Title 10, Chapter 15 of the United States Code, 6 entitled "Insurrection," allows the use of federal forces to restore order during times of civil disturbance.
-The Department of Defense and the courts use one phrase, "civil disturbance," to encompass the various situations allowing the use of military assistance under the Restoration Act which is formerly known as the Insurrection Act.
+Title 10, Chapter 15 of the United States Code,6 entitled "Insurrection," allows the use of federal forces to restore order during times of civil disturbance.
+DoD and the courts use one phrase, "civil disturbance," to encompass the various situations allowing the use of military assistance under the Insurrection Act.

-The Department of Defense defines civil disturbances as "group acts of violence and disorders prejudicial to public law and order in the 50 States, the District of Columbia, the Commonwealth of Puerto Rico, U.S. possessions and territories, or any political subdivision thereof."
-7 The phrase "civil disturbance" includes all circumstances requiring the use of force under the conditions set out in the Insurrection Act.
-The Insurrection Act is the authority that allows the President, in certain domestic conditions, to use Federal Forces under DoDD 3025.12.8 Courts have used similar language when defining "insurrection."
+DoD defines civil disturbances as "group acts of violence and disorders prejudicial to public law and order in the fifty States, the District of Columbia, the Commonwealth of Puerto Rico, U.S. possessions and territories, or any political subdivision thereof."
+The phrase "civil disturbance" includes all circumstances requiring the use of force under the conditions set out in the Insurrection Act.
+The Insurrection Act is the authority that allows the President, in certain domestic conditions, to use federal forces under DoDD 3025.12.8 Courts use similar language when defining "insurrection."